On the anti-canonical geometry of weak $\mathbb{Q}$-Fano threefolds, III: Introduction

 Given a terminal weak $\mathbb{Q}$-Fano $3$-fold $X$, the {\it $m$-th anti-canonical map} $\varphi_{-m, X}$ (or simply $\varphi_{-m}$) is the rational map induced by the linear system $|-mK_X|$.
 We are interested in the fundamental question of finding an optimal integer $c_3$ such that $\varphi_{-m}$ is birational for all $m\geq c_3$.
 The existence of such $c_3$ follows from the boundedness result in \cite{KMMT}.
 More generally, Birkar \cite{bir19} showed that, fix a positive integer $d$, there exists a positive integer $c_d$ such that $\varphi_{-m}$ is birational for all $m\geq c_d$ and for all terminal weak $\mathbb{Q}$-Fano $d$-folds, which is one important step towards the solution of the Borisov--Alexeev--Borisov conjecture.
 The following example shows that $c_3\geq 33$.

-\begin{example}[{\cite[List~16.6, No.~95]{IF00}}] A general weighted hypersurface $X_{66}\subset\mathbb{P}(1, 5, 6, 22, 33)$ is a $\mathbb{Q}$-factorial terminal $\mathbb{Q}$-Fano $3$-fold of Picard number $1$ with $\varphi_{-m}$ birational for $m\geq 33$ but $\varphi_{-32}$ not birational. \end{example}
+\begin{example}[{\cite[List~16.6, No.~95]{IF00}}] A general weighted hypersurface $X_{66}\subset\mathbb{P}(1, 5, 6,$ $22, 33)$ is a $\mathbb{Q}$-factorial terminal $\mathbb{Q}$-Fano $3$-fold of Picard number $1$ with $\varphi_{-m}$ birational for $m\geq 33$ but $\varphi_{-32}$ not birational. \end{example}

 In \cite{CJ16}, it was showed that for a terminal weak $\mathbb{Q}$-Fano $3$-fold $X$, $\varphi_{-m}$ is birational for all $m\geq 97$, which seems far from being optimal comparing to Example~\ref{ex33}.
 Later in \cite{CJ20}, it was showed that any terminal weak $\mathbb{Q}$-Fano $3$-fold is birational to some terminal weak $\mathbb{Q}$-Fano $3$-fold $Y$ such that $\varphi_{-m, Y}$ is birational for all $m\geq 52$.
+Moreover, in recent works \cite{Jiang21, Jiang22}, we can make use of the behavior of the pluri-anti-canonical maps studied in \cite{CJ16} in the classification of terminal $\mathbb{Q}$-Fano $3$-folds.
+So we believe that a better understanding of the behavior of the pluri-anti-canonical maps (including new methods developed during the approach) will help us understand the classification of terminal $\mathbb{Q}$-Fano $3$-folds better.

-The main goal of this paper is to give an improvement of \cite{CJ16, CJ20} without passing to another birational model.
+The main goal of this paper is to give an improvement of \cite{CJ16, CJ20} without passing to a birational model.
 The main theorem of this paper is the following.

 \begin{thm} Let $X$ be a terminal weak $\bQ$-Fano $3$-fold.
 Then the $m$-th anti-canonical map $\varphi_{-m}$ defined by $|-mK_X|$ is birational for all $m\geq59$. \end{thm}

 \begin{remark} Theorem~\ref{thm1} holds for canonical weak $\bQ$-Fano $3$-folds by taking a $\bQ$-factorial terminalization by \cite[Theorem~6.23, Theorem~6.25]{KM}. \end{remark}